Stranded truckers fume as they wait to leave UK after COVID blockade

 Drivers will first take a rapid lateral flow test.
 Anyone who records a positive result will take a more comprehensive PCR test, which takes longer to secure a result, and anyone testing positive again will be given a hotel room to isolate.

-The mostly European drivers, many stranded with their trucks and without access to hot food or bathroom facilities, have grown increasingly irate, with many believing they are pawns in a political standoff between Britain and the EU as trade talks reach a climax.
+Many of the mostly European drivers, many stranded with their trucks and without access to hot food or bathroom facilities, believe they are pawns in a political standoff between Britain and the EU as trade talks reach a climax.

 “We don’t have food to eat, we don’t have drink, we don’t have anything, nobody ... cares about us,” said Stella Vradzheva a driver from Sterlcha in Bulgaria.

-Additional reporting by James Davey; Writing by Kate Holton and Michael Holden; Editing by Guy Faulconbridge and Alison Williams
+Additional reporting by James Davey, Joanna Plucinska, and Yiming Woo; Writing by Kate Holton and Michael Holden; Editing by Guy Faulconbridge and Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.